Bill Crisp Senior Center

 During this two-hour art and craft experience, each attendee will receive a pre-sketched themed canvas template and all supplies needed to complete a unique piece of art.
 No art experience is necessary!
 Artists will assist you, providing tips and techniques to complete your masterpiece while you groove to a mix of Classic R and B, Soul, Jazz, and more.
 Come prepared to make art!
 Bring your own non-alcoholic beverage.
 Pre-registration is required.

-55+; 2nd Sat. of each month; 9:30-11:30 am; $15/session for residents; $30/session for non-residents
+55+; 2nd Sat. of each month; 9:30-11:30 am; $15/session resident; $30/session non-resident

 Park Ranger Chats